jarnbring/checkgrid/CheckGrid/README.md

     iPhone activate Game Mode?
     Add a tutorial for first time users
-    Remake Widget methods to classes for performance increase
+    Remake Widget methods to classes for performance increase Add logging for errors and crashes
+    Fix vibrations on iOS

     Store
     Watch ads to unlock skins
     Get big highscore to unlock skins
     Unlock different backgrounds
+    Notifications for new stuff in store